What to Expect

 DOES GOING TO THERAPY MEAN I'M CRAZY?

 Absolutely not.
 Seeking out therapy doesn’t mean you are crazy or have a mental illness.
 It does, however, mean that you have courage, and a willingness and desire to change, and you know you need help to do it successfully.
-I would venture to guess you have already tried to do several things to improve your situation.
+We would venture to guess you have already tried to do several things to improve your situation.
 Reaching out for counseling is the next step because whatever you have been doing hasn’t gotten you to the point you want to be.

 Seeking counseling is an investment in yourself.